mujko1/Klima-Viewer/README.md

 Run `ng serve` in root project folder for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-Run `ng serve` for a mongoDB server.
-Please consider that in the first time there are no data in database.
+Run `mongod` for a mongoDB server.
+Please consider that in the first time there are NO DATA in database.
+The prod website show tracked data.

 Run `nodemon server.js` in api folder for the backend server.
+The connection with the database will be automatically established.

+Run `node index.js` in cron-jobs-node folder for the cronjob.
 The connection with the database will be automatically established.

 ## Code scaffolding